authlete/authlete-java-common/README.md

 You can write an authorization server using the methods in `AuthleteApi` interface only, but the task will become much easier if you use utility classes in [authlete-java-jaxrs][7] library.
-See [java-oauth-server][6] for an example of an authorization server implementation using the utility classes.
+See [java-oauth-server][6] for an example of an authorization server implementation written using the utility classes.

 See Also